cristicretu/nextjs-ai-chatbot-on-vps/README.md

 </a>

 <p align="center">
-  An open-source AI chatbot app template built with Next.js, the Vercel AI SDK, OpenAI, and ~~Vercel KV~~ in memory & JSON file cache.
+  An open-source AI chatbot app template built with Next.js, the Vercel AI SDK, OpenAI, and in memory & JSON file cache on a VPS.
 </p>

 <p align="center">